eleurent/rl-agents/README.md

 }
 ```

-If keys are missing from these configurations, default values will be used instead.
+If keys are missing from these configurations, values in `agent.default_config()` will be used instead.

 Finally, a batch of experiments can be scheduled in a _benchmark_.
 All experiments are then executed in parallel on several processes.